f18m/cmonitor/README.md

                                           'all_cgroup': the combination of 'cgroup_cpu', 'cgroup_memory', 'cgroup_processes'
                                           'all': the combination of all previous stats (this is the default) Note that a comma-separated list of above stats can be provided.
-  -e, --deep-collect                    Collect all available details about the stats families enabled by --collect.
+  -e, --deep-collect                    Collect all available details for the performance statistics enabled by --collect.
-                                        By default, for each family, only the stats that are used by the 'cmonitor_chart' companion utility are collected.
-With this option a more detailed but larger JSON / InfluxDB / Prometheus data stream is produced.
+                                        By default, for each category, only the stats that are used by the 'cmonitor_chart' companion utility are collected.
+With this option a more detailed but larger JSON / InfluxDB data stream is produced.
   -g, --cgroup-name=<REQ ARG>           If cgroup sampling is active (--collect=cgroups*), this option allows to provide explicitly the name of
                                         the cgroup to monitor.
 If 'self' value is passed (the default), the statistics of the cgroups where cmonitor_collector runs will be collected.
 Note that this option is mostly useful when running cmonitor_collector directly on the baremetal since a process running inside a container cannot monitor the performances of other containers.
   -t, --score-threshold=<REQ ARG>       If cgroup process/thread sampling is active (--collect=cgroup_processes/cgroup_threads) use the provided
                                         score threshold to filter out non-interesting processes/threads.
 The 'score' is a number that is linearly increasing with the CPU usage.
-Defaults to value '1' to filter out all processes/threads having zero CPU usage.
+Defaults to '1' to filter out all processes/threads having zero CPU usage.
                                         Use '0' to turn off filtering by score.
   -M, --custom-metadata=<REQ ARG>       Allows to specify custom metadata key:value pairs that will be saved into the JSON output (if saving data
                                         locally) under the 'header.custom_metadata' path.
+Can be used multiple times.
 See usage examples below.

 Options to save data locally
-  -m, --output-directory=<REQ ARG>      Program will write output files to provided directory (default cwd).
+  -m, --output-directory=<REQ ARG>      Write output JSON and .err files to provided directory (defaults to current working directory).
   -f, --output-filename=<REQ ARG>       Name the output files using provided prefix instead of defaulting to the filenames:
                                                 hostname_<year><month><day>_<hour><minutes>.json  (for JSON data)
                                                 hostname_<year><month><day>_<hour><minutes>.err   (for error log)
-                                        Use special prefix 'stdout' to indicate that you want the utility to write on stdout.
-                                        Use special prefix 'none' to indicate that you want to disable JSON generation.
+                                        Special argument 'stdout' means JSON output should be printed on stdout and errors/warnings on stderr.
+                                        Special argument 'none' means that JSON output must be disabled.
   -P, --output-pretty                   Generate a pretty-printed JSON file instead of a machine-friendly JSON (the default).

 Options to stream data remotely
+  -r, --remote=<REQ ARG>                Set the type of remote target: 'influxdb' or 'prometheus'.
-  -i, --remote-ip=<REQ ARG>             IP address or hostname of the InfluxDB instance to send measurements to;
+  -i, --remote-ip=<REQ ARG>             When remote is InfluxDB: IP address or hostname of the InfluxDB instance to send measurements to;
-                                        cmonitor_collector will use a database named 'cmonitor' to store them, or this can be used to set the hostname for Prometheus instance.
+                                        cmonitor_collector will use a database named 'cmonitor' to store them.
-  -p, --remote-port=<REQ ARG>           Port to be used by InfluxDB or Prometheus instance.
+                                        When remote is Prometheus: listen address, typically 127.0.0.1 (to accept connections from localhost only) or 0.0.0.0 (to accept connections from all).
+  -p, --remote-port=<REQ ARG>           When remote is InfluxDB: port of server;
+                                        When remote is Prometheus: listen port, typically 8080.
-  -X, --remote-secret=<REQ ARG>         Set the InfluxDB collector secret (by default use environment variable CMONITOR_SECRET).
+  -X, --remote-secret=<REQ ARG>         InfluxDB only: set the collector secret (by default use environment variable CMONITOR_SECRET).

-  -D, --remote-dbname=<REQ ARG>         Set the InfluxDB database name.
+  -D, --remote-dbname=<REQ ARG>         InfluxDB only: set the InfluxDB database name (default is 'cmonitor').

-Options to set remote
-  -r, --remote=<REQ ARG>                Set the target influxdb or prometheus.

 Other options
   -v, --version                         Show version and exit -d, --debug                           Enable debug mode; automatically activates --foreground mode